Cloud303/wafr-remediations/cloudformation/kms/kms-service-keys.md

 ## Usage

 1. Upload the template to CloudFormation
-2. Specify the desired parameter values
+2. Specify the desired parameter values to create keys for selected services
 3. Create the stack
-4. Use the exported key ARNs and policy ARNs in other templates/applications
+4. Use the exported key and policy ARNs in other templates or applications

 ## Notes